dji-sdk/Payload-SDK-Doc/source/camera/playback-download.md

 * Gate:`192.168.5.1`
 * Mask: `255.255.255.0`

-> **NOTE:** Use the virtual machine to debug the camera-type payload, the developer should set the mode of the virtual machine's network is bridge mode and enable the function "Replicate physical network connection status".
+> **NOTE** Use the virtual machine to debug the camera-type payload, the developer should set the mode of the virtual machine's network is bridge mode and enable the function "Replicate physical network connection status".

 ### 2. Register the playback and download function
-> **NOTE:** This function is optional.
+> **NOTE** This function is optional.

 ```c
   // Resign the function to start the playback.